 Review Packages & Integrations

-If your Salesforce Instance utilizes any Appexchange Packages, it is worth testing these in a Sandbox where Lightning has been activated to verify that they work as expected.
+If your Salesforce Instance utilises any Appexchange Packages, it is worth testing these in a Sandbox where Lightning has been activated to verify that they work as expected.
 Not all Appexchange Packages, or 3rd Party Packages are compatible with Lightning.
 If this is found to be the case, then an alternative Lightning Ready Package will need to be identified, or a workaround created.

 Likewise, if your Instance has any Integrations, it is worth reviewing these to ensure that they behave as expected within the Lightning Interface.